-To the best of our knowledge, we are the first to extend moral reasoning from fairness metrics to the fair-ml algorithms that optimize for them.
-We believe this to be an important research direction that so far has been overlooked in philosophical work on algorithmic fairness.
-Fair-ml techniques are by no means the only part of the puzzle towards fairer machine learning systems.\footnote{We would even argue that in many cases, fair-ml techniques should not be a part of the solution at all.
-In particular, several scholars have highlighted how efforts such as more thoughtful measurement \citep{Jacobs2021}, expanding our view beyond the algorithmic frame \citep{corbett2017algorithmic, Selbst2018, green2021escaping}, and meaningful participatory design \citep{sloane2020participation} can provide critical paths towards fairer machine learning.} That being said, when they \textit{are} adopted, it is crucial to carefully consider the moral implications of doing so.
+Our results show that fair-ml techniques are by no means the only part of the puzzle towards fairer machine learning systems.
+In an unequal \textit{status quo}, we often cannot meaningfully address the root causes of inequality at the level of a single decision-making point.
+Moreover, in many cases, posing fairness as an optimization problem is not the most effective way towards fairer outcomes.
+In particular, several scholars have highlighted how efforts such as more thoughtful measurement \citep{Jacobs2021}, expanding our view beyond the algorithmic frame \citep{corbett2017algorithmic, Selbst2018, green2021escaping}, and meaningful participatory design \citep{sloane2020participation} can provide critical paths towards fairer machine learning systems.
+That being said, when fair-ml approaches \textit{are} adopted, it is crucial to carefully consider the moral implications of doing so.

 Importantly, decisions conceptualized as `technical' are often left at the discretion of the machine learning practitioner~\citep{wong2020democratizing}.
-Our analysis has shown that even the 'technical' choice of a fair-ml algorithm has moral implications.
-This results in a problem of legitimacy: do machine learning practitioners have the moral authority to decide what is a just distribution of resources?
-Following \citep{daniels2007just}, we suggest that efforts towards distributive justice must be complemented with forms of procedural justice, including transparency regarding the (moral) reasoning behind design choices.
+Our analysis has shown that the `technical' choice of a fair-ml algorithm has moral implications.
+This results in a problem of legitimacy: do machine learning practitioners have the moral authority to decide what is a just distribution of burdens and benefits?
+Following \citep{daniels2007just}, we suggest that efforts towards distributive justice must therefore be complemented with forms of procedural justice, including transparency regarding the (moral) reasoning behind design choices.
 The present paper provides an important step in this direction, but much work remains to be done.

-An important limitation of this work is the use of highly stylized examples in which we have only considered the direct short-term impact of the machine learning model in isolation.
+An important limitation of our work is the use of highly stylized examples in which we have only considered the direct short-term impact of the machine learning model in isolation.
 Reality is much more complex, including downstream or cumulative effects on individuals and communities \citep{Selbst2018}.
-In the long term, we envision a set of guidelines that support practitioners in considering and communicating the moral implications of particular strategies in various contexts, as well as new fair-ml algorithms tailored towards more nuanced empirical and normative assumptions.
+In the long term, we envision a set of guidelines that support practitioners in considering and communicating the moral implications of particular strategies in various contexts, as well as new fair-ml algorithms tailored towards more nuanced empirical and moral assumptions.